jxsl13/backupfs/README.md

 # BackupFS

-Multiple filesystem abstraction layers working together to create a straight forward rollback mechanism for filesystem modifications with OS-independent file paths.
+Multiple filesystem abstraction layers working together to create a straight forward rollback mechanism for filesystem modifications with OS-dependent file paths.
-This package provides multiple filesystem abstractions which implement the spf13/afero.FS interface as well as the optional interfaces.
+This package provides multiple filesystem abstractions which together create a straight forward backup-on-write abstraction layer.

 They require the filesystem modifications to happen via the provided structs of this package.

+## Requirements:
+- for Windows you require either an enabled Developer Mode or the Security Policy that allows you to create symbolic links, see [https://github.com/Schniz/fnm/issues/338](https://github.com/Schniz/fnm/issues/338)

 ## Example Use Case